lingua-libre/LinguaRecorder/README.md

 * __⇒__ `string` One of the following: 'stop', 'listening', 'recording', 'paused'

 #### getAudioContext()
-Return the audioContext initialised and used by the recorder.
+Return the audioContext initialized and used by the recorder.

 see https://developer.mozilla.org/fr/docs/Web/API/AudioContext